What is a fire service connection and how do you apply?

 What is a fire service connection?

-A fire service connection is a dedicated water connection used solely for firefighting.
+A fire service connection is a dedicated water connection used exclusively for firefighting purposes.
 It provides water specifically to support firefighting efforts and is separate from normal water supply systems used for domestic or commercial purposes.
-The fire service connection is designed to deliver higher water flows to meet the needs of firefighting equipment.
+This connection is designed to deliver higher water flows to meet the demands of firefighting equipment.

 How do I apply for a fire service connection?